mstksg/inCode/copy/entries/hamilton-1.md

 No physics knowledge is assumed, but knowing a little bit of first semester physics would help you gain a bit more of an appreciation for the end result!

+The [hamilton library introduction][intro] should be considered a "soft prerequisite" for this post, as it presents motivations, visual demonstrations, and general overviews of the methods presented here!

 The Goal
 --------